Cathedral of San Martino

 Il Holy Face It is a wooden crucifix said to have been made by Nicodemus, a follower of Christ.
 Miraculously arriving in Lucca, it was first kept in the church of San Frediano, and then transferred to the cathedral.
 In commemoration of this event, Lucca holds a long and popular procession every year through the streets of the historic center, illuminated with thousands of small candles placed on cornices and architectural reliefs.
 This procession takes the name of Luminara.
 Over the centuries the Crucifix acquired ever greater fame until it became a symbol of the city itself and an obligatory destination of devotion for pilgrims walking along the via Francigena

-Connected to Piazza San Martino are Piazza San Giovanni, where the Church of the Saints John and Reparata, and square Antelminelli, with the Cathedral Museum , neoclassical tub designed by Lorenzo Nottolini at the conclusion of the monumental work of the aqueduct.
+Connected to Piazza San Martino are Piazza San Giovanni, where the Church of is located San Giovanni and Santa Reparata, and square Antelminelli, with the Cathedral Museum , neoclassical tub designed by Lorenzo Nottolini at the conclusion of the monumental work of the aqueduct.

 From the month of August 2016, after important restoration works, it was open to the public also there Bell tower of the cathedral.
 Dating back to the 12th-13th centuries e about 60 meters high, the bell tower had been built with heterogeneous local materials, such as Guamo stone and limestone of Santa Maria del Giudice (Both quarries are located a few kilometers from the city, at the foot of Monte Pisano.)
 Climbing the 217 steps, visitors reach the bell tower, where they can enjoy a 360° view of the city and the Lucca plain.